Taste Lower East Side classics and uncover immigrant history with museum entry

 2.5 Hours

-Public tours: Free cancellation up to 24 hours before start for a full refund.
-Private tours: Free cancellation up to 72 hours before start for a full refund.
+Free cancellation up to 24 hours before departure for a full refund.

 Plan for a moderate amount of walking and dress accordingly.
 Bring an umbrella for rain or sun.